 Piercing through scar tissue: the longer the previous piercing has been out, the better chance there is of successfully healing the new piercing.

 Re=piercing too soon through non-healed scar tissue will greatly increase the chance of jewelry migration and/or complications.

 Seek an experienced tattoo artist/piercer when scar tissue is present.

 For diabetics, the healing time for a tattoo and/or cosmetic procedure, may take 20-28 days (or longer).
 We suggest to keep tattoo/cosmetic sessions to no more than two (2) hours.

 For Body Piercing, the healing time will take twice as long

 (i.e. tongue piercing= 4 months, cartilage/helix piercing= 12-18 months, etc.).

-We suggest to limit the amount of piercings in one session to three (3) at the most.
+We suggest to limit the amount of piercings in one session to no more than three (3).